basecamp/policies/privacy/index.md

 Many of these rights can be exercised by signing in and updating your account information.

-If you have questions about exercising these rights or need assistance, please contact us at [privacy@sidenotehq.com](mailto:privacy@sidenotehq.com) or at Sidenote, Lda., Av. da República, 50, 2º, 1050-196 Lisboa, Portugal.
+If you have questions about exercising these rights or need assistance, please contact us at [{email_privacy}]({email_privacy}) or at Sidenote, Lda., Av. da República, 50, 2º, 1050-196 Lisboa, Portugal.
 If an authorized agent is corresponding on your behalf, we will need written consent with a signature from the account holder before proceeding.

 If you are in the US or UK, you can contact your data protection authority to file a complaint or learn more about local privacy laws.